Louis-Aime/Milesian-calendar-OpenOffice/README.md

 * Year, the year in question.

 A long Milesian year is just before a leap year, e.g. 2015 is a long year because 2016 is a leap year.
-With the Milesian calendar, a proposed rule is this: years -4001, -801, 2399, 5599 etc. are *not* long.
-Elsewise the Gregorian rules are applied, e.g. 1899 is *not* long whereas 1999 is.
+The Milesian calendar applies the Gregorian rules all the time, i.e. even before 1582, and applies a proposed supplementary rule: years -4001, -801, 2399, 5599 etc. every 3200 years, are *not* long. e.g. 1899 is *not* long whereas 1999 is.

 ### MILESIAN_YEAR_BASE (Year)
 Date of the day before the 1 1m of year Y, i.e. the "doomsday".

 ### JULIAN_EPOCH_COUNT (Date)
-Decimal Julian Day from Excel time stamp, deemed UTC date.
+Decimal Julian Day from time stamp, deemed UTC date.
 * Date: the date to convert.

 ### JULIAN_EPOCH_DATE (Count)
-Excel time stamp (Date type) representing the UTC Date from a fractional Julian Day.
+Time stamp (Date type) representing the UTC Date from a fractional Julian Day.
 * Count: fractional Julian Day to convert.

 ### DAYOFWEEK_Ext (Date, Option)
 The day of the week for the Date, with another default option.
 * Date: the date whose day of week is computed
 * Option: a number; default or 0 means 0 = Sunday, Monday = 1, etc., Saturday = 6;
-1 is Excel's DAYOFWEEK's default option meaning 1 = Sunday, 2 = Monday, etc., Saturday = 7;
+1 is DAYOFWEEK's default option meaning 1 = Sunday, 2 = Monday, etc., Saturday = 7;
 2, 3, are the same as OO Calc DAYOFWEEK's options.

 ## MilesianMoonPhase